EOFY

 But Australia’s housing challenges are more complicated than simply “fewer investors equals more affordable housing”.

-Even if tax reform changes who buys property, it does not remove the underlying demand for housing.
+Even if tax reform changes demand for certain asset types, it does not remove the underlying demand for housing.
 Most likely, it would simply shift housing pressure from one market to another within the system.
 At the same time, a shift in demand wouldn’t fix the supply issues that are contributing heavily to the affordability crisis.

 We’ll break it down in this blog.